Harmony- Al-enhanced sex robot is in the market, and is here to stay.

 When it comes to deciding whether a relationship with a bot is cheating, that is a matter between a person and their partner.
 It depends on if they consider the bot as a regular sex toy, or not.
 Some people aren’t happy with the use of toys in their relationship, while on the other hand plenty of people think it is a positive thing which makes a relationship more exciting.

-According to me, technology might be doing really well and making a huge profit by selling sex, but I don’t think it will ever compare to how we feel for other humans.
+According to Voice of London, technology might be doing really well and making a huge profit by selling sex, but can compare to feelings for other humans.
 People have been forming bonds with different kinds of bots over the years, and yes it is true that the attachment between machines and humans exists, but it’s hard to prove if there’s any desire.
 Robots cannot take over the human to human connections, that’s for sure.

 Words: Peony Hirwani | Subbing: Jeremy Ainsworth